mhschenk/powerpuff/README.md

 ### Augmenting Data

 One of the most fundamental ways to improve the performance of a neural net model is to train it on more data.
 The more data a model has seen, the more precisely it can estimate parameters and the better it can handle new, unseen data.
 We've taken a similar approach to other teams who have publicly posted their notebooks on Kaggle, which is to augment our data with altered versions of the existing images.
 We've added Gaussian noise, rotated the images left and right, and heightened the clarity.
 Examples of these modifications are shown below.
 The original source for these modifications is [this notebook on Kaggle]("https://www.kaggle.com/chekoduadarsh/bengali-ai-understand-and-augment-eda").
-We wrote our own function to apply the modifications to a subset of the training data and create a new dataframe.
+We wrote a series of functions to apply the modifications to a subset of the training data and create new dataframes.
+We created four, one with each of the modifications below applied.

 Here is an image with Gaussian noise added.
 The background and character are no longer just two separate colors.